spham395/04-Logic-Pseudocode_IDEs/02_Agorithms_pt1/01_Algorithms.md

 # Algorithms Big O Notation

+<a href="https://github.com/CyberTrainingUSAF/04-IDE-s-and-Algorithms-Pt.-1/blob/master/00-Table-of-Contents.md" rel="Return to TOC"> Return to TOC </a>

 ### For this lesson, we are going to discuss the Big O notation.
 Additionally, we will be going over pseudo-code and techniques used to help learn how to logically write code.